Woutah/configurun/README.md

 # Configurun
-Configurun is a PySide6-based packge that implements several tools for managing, creating and running python configurations.
+Configurun is a cross-platform PySide6-based package that implements an application for managing, creating and (remotely) running python configurations.
 It was designed mainly with machine-learning tasks in mind, but can be used for any python script that takes arguments as an input.
-We can automatically build the configuration-editor's UI using either an `argparse.Argumentparser` or a python-`@dataclass`.
+The editor-UI is created automatically using either an `argparse.Argumentparser` or python-`@dataclass`(es).

 The Configurun-app is especially useful for scripts/experiments that require a lot of arguments to be tweaked across many experiment-runs.
+It also makes the process of running experiments remotely much easier by enabling the user to edit, add and schedule tasks on any running Configurun server-instance if the user has the correct password.

 This package was created in tandem with [pyside6-utils](https://github.com/Woutah/pyside6-utils/).

 <p align="center">
 	<img src="https://raw.githubusercontent.com/Woutah/configurun/main/configurun/examples/images/main_window_example.png" width="1200" />
 </p>

-The app's configuration-input is built around python `@dataclass` objects, and their `field()` properties.
-We can either provide a custom `@dataclass` with all attributes we would like to edit, or directly pass an existing `argparse.Argumentparser` object to the app-creator.

-For an example how to use this app, see [this section](#How to run?)

 # Table of contents
 - [Configurun](#configurun)